EvgeniySerookiy/Asteroids/README.md

-<h1 align="left">Bouncer Resources Game</h1>
+<h1 align="left">Asteroids</h1>
 <h2 align="leftr">Description</h2>
-<p align="leftr">The gameplay takes place on the field.
-Our task is to collect all the gifts with the snowman.
-To do this, it must be the same color as the gift.
-To change the snowman's color, we need to pick up a candy, and it will take on the candy's color.
-Additional, information about the number of gifts and the number of keystrokes is displayed on the screen.</p>
+<p align="leftr">The goal of the game is to score as many points as possible.
+The player controls a spaceship equipped with two types of weapons: single bullets and a laser.
+Single bullets hit only one target at a time.
+The laser can hit all targets within its beam.
+The player has only one life.
+If the spaceship is destroyed, your score is compared to the high score.
+If your score is higher, it will be recorded as the new high score.</p>
 <h2 align="leftr">Video</h2>
 <video src="https://github.com/EvgeniySerookiy/BouncerResources/assets/149666289/8b48ea91-0b7d-4508-b215-a0be4058c9d0"</video>